Date: February 4, 2019

 Legal Services providers are under increasing pressure from government regulators and clients to ensure that sensitive client data stored in law firm servers is secure.
 The Securities and Exchange Commission, for example, is taking a closer look at cybersecurity breaches in public companies – viewing them as fiduciary lapses.
 Legal services providers, like most vendors, are required to adhere to the same security standards as their clients.
 Recently, several large law firms formed a coalition for sharing best practices.
 The expert faculty will discuss the technical, ethical, and security challenges legal services face in guarding against cyberattacks.

-Cynthia Larose and Michael Graif’s panel, “Cyber Security Regulations and Risks for Law Firms with Banking/Financial Services Clients,” will report on law firms that have been hacked, data found most attractive by hackers, client issues with secrecy, and more.
+The “Cyber Security Regulations and Risks for Law Firms with Banking/Financial Services Clients” panel will report on law firms that have been hacked, data found most attractive by hackers, client issues with secrecy, and more.